Quantum Energy Inequality for the Massive Ising Model: Conclusion

+In this paper, for the first time, a QEI has been derived for a quantum field theory with nontrivial $S$-matrix.
+Even if the $S$-matrix is rather simple in the case at hand, this underpins the expectation that QEIs are a general consistency property of relativistic quantum physics which is stable against the introduction of self-interaction.

+We also saw that the interacting model allows for negative energy densities in single-particle states.
+In a free theory one could combine such single-particle states to obtain multi-particle configurations with arbitrarily large negative energy densities (cf.~\cite{FewsterOsterbrink2008}), thus excluding the existence of a state independent QEI.
+However, the energy density of the Ising model is not additive with respect to tensor products of single-particle states; a signature of the interacting nature of the theory.
+It is intriguing that the interaction is responsible for maintaining the QEI in this sense.

-In summary, for the first time, a QEI has been derived for a quantum field theory with nontrivial $S$-matrix.
-We hope this will prove to be a foundation for similar results on other integrable theories in two spacetime dimensions.
-Intriguingly, the interaction conspires to yield a QEI with a state-independent lower bound; it will be interesting to see whether this persists in other models.
+We hope the present methods will prove to be a foundation for similar results on other integrable theories in two spacetime dimensions, such as the sinh-Gordon model.
+Intriguingly, the interaction of the Ising model conspires to yield a QEI with a state-independent lower bound; it will be interesting to see whether this persists in other models.